TL;DR

 Lesson Learned

-Due to logistics and legal challenges (in Belarus, where our R&D center is located, the laws forbid using liquid nitrogen in most types of residential and commercial buildings), we could not lay our hands on a real cryo unit.
+Due to logistics and legal challenges (in Belarus, where our R&D center was previously located, the laws forbid using liquid nitrogen in most types of residential and commercial buildings), we could not lay our hands on a real cryo unit.
 Instead, we had to make do with a simulator.

 Using a simulator is not one of the best IoT development practices, but it’s a good workaround for startups that outsource custom IoT product development to several vendors scattered around the globe.